Thursday, February 5, 2009

 There is much irony in the fact that while liberals have won power in Washington big time, the left-wing media is collapsing all over the place.
 In the past couple of weeks, the Seattle Post-Intelligencer, the Minneapolis Star Tribune and the mother of all liberal publications, the New York Times, all have issued SOS announcements.

-Post-Intelligencer should get into the left wing hall of fame after its publisher told the FBI to buzz off when the agency asked for media help in locating two possible terror suspects.
+The Seattle paper will cease publication in March unless a buyer is found.
+Even though it can't pay its bills, the Post-Intelligencer should get into the left wing hall of fame after its publisher told the FBI to buzz off when the agency asked for media help in locating two possible terror suspects.

 The Minneapolis paper, called the "Red Star" by some in Minnesota, has filed for bankruptcy after its earnings dropped more than 50% in one year.
 That, despite the Presidential vote and a vicious election between Senator Norm Coleman and Al Franken.

-New York Times, it is Twilight Zone time.
+As for the New York Times, it is Twilight Zone time.
 The paper is already trying to use equity from its Manhattan office building to pay debts and now has borrowed $250 million from Mexican billionaire Carlos Slim Helu.
 And get this—the Times is paying old Carlos an astounding 14% interest rate!
 What, was Tony Soprano not available?
 Does the description "loan shark" mean anything to the ideologues running the Times?
 I mean, the prime lending rate in America is 3.25%, and these guys are paying Carlos Slim 14%!
 Wow.

 On the TV front, the über-liberal, Bush-hating MSNBC network ranked #31 in total day ratings for the first two weeks of January.
 I think that's right behind the "Roller Derby Channel."
 General Electric, which owns NBC, has taken a sharp turn to the left in its corporate philosophy, while at the same time it watched its stock price decline from about 50 dollars a share to around $13.
 The fact that CEO Jeffrey Immelt still has his job ranks up there with the miracle of the US Airways water landing.